Mason Jar Pencil Holders

 For the Mod Podge you apply it just like the paint.
 Apply the first coat and wait at least 15 minutes until the Mod Podge is totally dry.
 Then apply the second coat and wait until it is completely dry.

 Now you get to embellish your jars.
 I added this cute burlap flower I found at Michael’s to one jar.

 I added a simple sparkly pink ribbon to the other jar.

 The jars sit in my newly organized school area.
 They match the bulletin board that I added a little fun to this summer as well.
-I will have the full details on that makeover on my blog on August 21st.

 I’m so happy with how this mason jar craft turned out.
 I know it will add some fun and some color to our school area and I will enjoy looking at them in the school year to come.
 What is your favorite use for a mason jar?
 There are so many fun uses!